-- 5.7.1 As an investor of public funds, the Combined Authority has a responsibility to ensure that its decisions deliver best value for the tax payer, and therefore all investment opportunities and business cases must include an assessment of their Value for Money.
+5.7.1 As an investor of public funds, the Combined Authority has a responsibility to ensure that its decisions deliver best value for the tax payer, and therefore all investment opportunities and

+Business Cases must include an assessment of Value for Money.
 The Assurance Framework has been developed in line with HM Treasury Green and Magenta Book Guidelines, which require project managers to build in Value for Money processes throughout the approval stages.
-In addition, the Combined Authority requires all business cases be developed in line with HM Treasury's Five Case Model. - 5.7.2 The delivery, and costs, of outputs must be quantified within all applications for funding.
-Where there are clear guidelines set out by Government for assessing Value for Money these will be taken into account; for example, for all Transport and Infrastructure schemes, the use of the benefit cost ratio (BRC) indicator is implemented in line with DfT guidance. - 5.7.3 The Director responsible for project delivery should document they are satisfied with Value for Money requirements. - 5.7.4 The key objective of the Assurance Framework is to support the Combined Authority to make judgements about the value for money of potential investments and to accept or reject investments accordingly.
+In addition, the Combined Authority requires all Business Cases be developed in line with HM Treasury's Five Case Model.

+- 5.7.2 The delivery, and costs, of outputs must be quantified within all applications for funding.
+Where there are clear guidelines set out by Government for assessing Value for Money these will be taken into account; for example, for all Transport and Infrastructure schemes, the use of the benefit cost ratio (BRC) indicator is implemented in line with DfT TAG guidance. - 5.7.3 The Director responsible for project delivery should document they are satisfied with Value for Money requirements.
+The Section 73 Chief Finance Officer is also required to sign off Value for Money Statements. - 5.7.4 The key objective of the Assurance Framework is to support the Combined Authority to make judgements about the value for money of potential investments and to accept or reject investments accordingly.
 However, it is just one of a range of complementary strategic guidance documents developed by the Combined Authority to inform decision making.
 The following table sets out the relevant assessments for all complementary strategic guidance:

-Document Name Function Date Published CPIER and the Mayor's growth ambition statement 2016-2026.
+Document Name Function Date Published CPIER and the Mayor's Ggrowth Ambition Setatement 2016-2026.
 The Industrial Strategy for Cambridgeshire and Peterborough Key strategy document for the region.
 Sets high level targets (jobs and GVA) for the Combined Authority and develops the rationale for intervention across the region (six themes and seven priority sectors) November 2018 Local Industrial Strategy With a particular focus on productivity the Local Industrial Strategy articulates how the region and its priority industries will contribute to the successful delivery of the UK Industrial Strategy and the key interventions necessary to enable productivity growth in Cambridgeshire and Peterborough.
-May 2019 (pending) Business Plan Sets output targets both in terms of spend January 2019 Monitoring and Evaluation Plan Provides for each theme a capital and revenue logic model including key market failures to be addressed, and a range of indicative activities, outputs, outcomes and impacts, tied back to the achievement of the key performance indicators specified in the SEP.
-March 2019 (updated annually)
+May 2019 (pending) Business Plan Sets output targets both in terms of spend January 2019 2020 (updated annually) Monitoring and Evaluation Plan Provides for each theme a capital and revenue logic model including key market failures to be addressed, and a range of indicative activities, outputs, outcomes and impacts, tied back to the achievement of the key performance indicators specified in the SEP.
+March October 2019 (updated annually)